plone/buildout.coredev/docs/intro.rst

   > git checkout -t origin/4.1

-This should set up a local 4.1 branch tracking the one on github.
+This should set up a local 4.1 branch tracking the one on GitHub.
 From then on you can just do::

   > git checkout 4.1